ccb-hms/edw_acs/README.md

     * **-cl, --cleanup: optional** Whether or not you'd like to save copies of the csv tables to your `/HostData` directory.
 Use this option by including _--cleanup_, to not use this option simply omit _--cleanup_ from your SSH invocation.

+    * **-r, --restart: optional** This option allows for restarting of a collection, without restarting the container.
+If your process is stopped (manually or due to an error), you can use this option to pick up where you left off.
+Use this option by including _--restart_, to not use this option simply omit _--restart_ from your SSH invocation.

     Example SSH invocation:

     ```